functionguyy/alx-low_level_programming/0x15-file_io/README.md

 	return (0);
 }
 ```

-If `write()` executes successfully, it returns the number of bytes written. if
+If `write()` executes successfully, it returns the number of bytes written
-it fails, it returns $-1$ and `errno` is set to indicate the cause of error

 ```C
 #include <stdio.h>